-- Celebrate the achievements of children and young people - Have every child, young person and their family at the heart of all we do.
-And to build resilience in children and young people whilst supporting parents and carers to help improve outcomes for their children - Create productive, locally accessible services through true multi-agency working - Re-orientate systems, processes and services toward early intervention and prevention - Create a workforce of trusted adults who are confident, capable and competent - Embed a commissioning culture and framework of outcomes based accountability, underpinned by a commitment to pooling and aligning budgets and allocating resources to outcomes - Ensure the views of children and young people are heard and their participation in decision making is supported.
+- Celebrate the achievements of children and young people - Have every child, young person and their family at the heart of all we do, and to build resilience in children and young people whilst supporting parents and carers to help improve outcomes for their children - Create productive, locally accessible services through true multi-agency working - Re-orientate systems, processes and services toward early intervention and prevention - Create a workforce of trusted adults who are confident, capable and competent - Embed a commissioning culture and framework of outcomes based accountability, underpinned by a commitment to pooling and aligning budgets and allocating resources to outcomes - 2 For all - 3 For those with additional needs - 4 For those with complex needs and at most risk

+Ensure the views of children and young people are heard and their participation in decision making is supported

-Key aims, targets and milestones
+Key Aims, Targets and Milestones

-The Children's Trust's has set out its anticipated achievements over the fifteen years 2010-25.
+The Children's Trust has set out its anticipated achievements over the fifteen years 2010-2025.
 These are taken from the DCSF's Children's Plan, the Sunderland Strategy and other multi-agency partnership plans relating to children and young people in Sunderland.
-The aims are for children and young people in Sunderland to: